angular/angular/CODING_STANDARDS.md

 ```

 #### RxJS
-When dealing with RxJS operators, import the operator functions directly (e.g.
+When dealing with RxJS operators, import the lettable operator (e.g.
-`import "rxjs/operator/map"`), as opposed to using the "patch" imports which pollute the user's
+`import {map} from 'rxjs/operators'`), as opposed to using the "patch" imports which pollute the
-global Observable object (e.g. `import "rxjs/add/operator/map"`):
+user's global Observable object (e.g. `import 'rxjs/add/operator/map'`):

 ```ts
 // NO